AlexVanMeegen/CNS2019_NEST_Tutorial/part2_snakemake/README.md

   * change `config.yaml` to `config_full.yaml`
   * use multiple cores to simulate multiple parameter sets in parallel
   * go grab a coffee, do something fun, or advance to the next task
-* let's think about a more modular implementation of `simulateBrunel.py`
-  * look at `simulateBrunelModular.py` and decide for yourself if this is cleaner
-  * besides code structure, why could this implementation be useful?

 ## Files